-How many school police offers, campus security personnel, and deans of discipline have been replaced with trained counselors, licensed therapists, and full time, on-site psychologists?
+How many school police offers, campus security personnel, and deans of discipline have been replaced with licensed therapists and full time, on-site child psychologists?

 How many detention and referral rooms and metal detectors have been replaced with green spaces, gardens, art galleries, makerspaces, performance spaces, clubrooms, heath and wellness clinics, and thriving parent centers?